presnick/ProgramsInformationPeople/_sources/Classes/InstancesasReturnValues.rst

 Suppose you have a point object and wish to find the midpoint halfway between it and some other target point.
-We would like to write a method, call it ``halfway`` that takes another ``Point`` as a parameter and returns the ``Point`` that is halfway between the point and the target.
+We would like to write a method, let's call it ``halfway``, which takes another ``Point`` as a parameter and returns the ``Point`` that is halfway between the point and the target point it accepts as input.

 .. activecode:: chp13_classesmid1